a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 ## Next Steps

-It will be interesting to see if using Kera's TimeDistributed module reveals a succession of MFCC data to be useful in identifying languages (I suspect yes, as that could allow the models to identify phonological patterns).
+It will be interesting to see if using Keras's TimeDistributed module reveals a succession of MFCC data to be useful in identifying languages (I suspect yes, as that could allow the models to identify phonological patterns).
 Eventually I also want to apply random background noises to speech training data, not only matched background noise.

 For now, this little experiment highlights the importance of considering background noise when training, testing, and deploying speech/audio related models.
 No use of background noise is probably a bad idea, and too much probably won't do any good.
 Like with so many things, moderation is key.